 Many people report pain after eating yogurt.
-Gut bacteria release stomach acid that worsen acid reflux.
-Hepatoids can be increased from histamine production in individuals with certain medical needs, histamine become more active.
+Gut bacteria release stomach acid that worsens acid reflux.
+Hepatoids can be increased from histamine production in individuals with certain medical needs, histamine becomes more active.
 This may contribute to stomach acid reflux and may also cause heartburn.

 Yogurt is healthy and can help the body kill bad bacteria and improve health.
 In addition it increases the immune system and boosts the body immune system.
 But unfortunately some people wont tolerate eating yogurt and frequent heartburn is caused when the bacteria in the gut release stomach acid reflux and histamine.

 Foods that are usually processed into yogurt include

 If you’re not sure what was added to the yogurt or how it was processed, ask your doctor for a referral to a dietitian.
 He can review your medical history with you and help you figure out whether yogurt is right for you.